Nikeshbajaj/Balls-Colision/README.md

-# Balls Colision -  MATLAB Simulation
+# Balls Collision -  MATLAB Simulation
-### MATLAB Code for Balls colision simultion
+### MATLAB Code for Balls collision
 #### This is unlike other functions where we have to pass parameters, this program can be executed by just clicking on run button

 ### Explaination